Nursing Courses in UK for International Students

 King's College London

 King's College London is a top university for nursing.
-The university has excellent teaching hospitals where nursing students learn.
+The university has excellent teaching hospitals where nursing students receive their education.
 The Nursing with Registration as an Adult Nurse BSc course teaches evidence-based care and research.
 The BSc program lasts 3 to 4 years.

 Eligibility:

-• Good grades in science subjects like Biology, Physics, Chemistry, and Psychology are preferred.
+• Good grades in science subjects, such as Biology, Physics, Chemistry, and Psychology, are preferred.

 • English language: Need English language band: B.

-Intake Dates: The program starts in September, and the application deadline is usually January.
+Intake Dates: The program begins in September, and the application deadline is typically in January.

 Scholarships: There's a scholarship called King's Scholars of Tomorrow for nursing students.